sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 domainprefix/name
 ```

-Where "domainprefix" MUST be a valid Internationalized Domain Name as defined by {{RFC5892}}, and "name" MUST be a unique name within the namespace defined by the "domainprefix".
+Where both "domainprefix" and "name" MUST each be either an NR-LDH label or a U-label as defined by {{RFC5890}}, and "name" also MUST be a unique name within the namespace defined by the "domainprefix".
 Use of a prefix in this way allows for a name to be used initially in the private use range, and to be registered at a future point in time.
 This is consistent with the guidance in {{BCP178}}.

 {: #iana-review-guidelines}
 ### Expert Review Guidelines